A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Your SEP starts when you become a U.S. citizen, national, or lawfully present individual

-There is a wide range of immigration statuses that qualify as “lawfully present.”3 Lawfully present U.S. residents can enroll in health plans through the exchange (HealthCare.gov or a state-run platform, depending on where they live), and have a special enrollment period that runs for 60 days from the date that they gain lawfully present resident status in the U.S.
+There is a wide range of immigration statuses that qualify as “lawfully present.”10 Lawfully present U.S. residents can enroll in health plans through the exchange (HealthCare.gov or a state-run platform, depending on where they live), and have a special enrollment period that runs for 60 days from the date that they gain lawfully present resident status in the U.S.

-Under Section 36B(c)(1)(B) of the ACA, lawfully present residents with income below 100% of the federal poverty level (FPL) are eligible for premium subsidies in the Marketplace if they are not eligible for Medicaid as a result of their immigration status.
-(Lawfully present residents generally have a five-year waiting period before they can be eligible for Medicaid, although some states use state funds to provide Medicaid coverage to lawfully present residents who have not met the five-year waiting period requirement).
+Although the ACA generally has a subsidy eligibility floor equal to 100% of the federal poverty level (FPL), ACA Section 36B(c)(1)(B) provided subsidy eligibility for lawfully present residents with income below 100% of FPL if they were not eligible for Medicaid as a result of their immigration status.12 (Lawfully present residents generally have a five-year waiting period before they can be eligible for Medicaid, although some states use state funds to provide Medicaid coverage to lawfully present residents who have not met the five-year waiting period requirement).
+But that ended in 2026, due to the federal legislation that was enacted in 2025.

 Immigrants age 65 and older are eligible for a SEP when they become lawfully present individuals

 Before the ACA took effect, these older immigrants were in a tough spot for health insurance, since they also weren’t able to purchase individual market coverage.
 The ACA changed that.
-People 65 and older who aren’t eligible for Medicare are allowed to purchase individual market coverage, with premium subsidies and cost-sharing reductions available if their income makes them eligible, and their unsubsidized premiums cannot be more than three times the premiums charged for a 21-year old.13 So a person who becomes a lawfully present U.S. resident has access to the special enrollment period even if he or she is 65 or older.
+People 65 and older who aren’t eligible for Medicare are allowed to purchase individual market coverage, with premium subsidies and cost-sharing reductions available if their income makes them eligible.
+And their unsubsidized premiums cannot be more than three times the premiums charged for a 21-year old.15 So a person who becomes a lawfully present U.S. resident has access to the special enrollment period even if he or she is 65 or older.

-And premium subsidies are available (depending on the person’s income) in the exchange/marketplace as long as the person is not eligible for premium-free Medicare Part A. This will generally be the case for older immigrants, since they typically don’t have the ten years of work history in the U.S. necessary to qualify for premium-free Medicare Part A. These individuals can continue to receive premium subsidies indefinitely (again, depending on income), since they would have to pay a premium for Medicare Part A once they’ve been in the U.S. for five years and can enroll in Medicare.
-But note that if they ever did want to transition to Medicare, a late enrollment penalty would apply if they continued to use the exchange/marketplace coverage after the five-year waiting period for Medicare eligibility.
+And premium subsidies are available (depending on the person’s income) in the exchange/Marketplace as long as the person is not eligible for premium-free Medicare Part A.16 This will generally be the case for older immigrants, since they typically don’t have the ten years of work history in the U.S. necessary to qualify for premium-free Medicare Part A. These individuals can continue to receive premium subsidies indefinitely (again, depending on income), since they would have to pay a premium for Medicare Part A once they’ve been in the U.S. for five years and can enroll in Medicare.
+But note that if they ever did want to transition to Medicare, a late enrollment penalty would apply if they continued to use the exchange/marketplace coverage after the five-year waiting period for Medicare eligibility.17

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
-She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
+She has written hundreds of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.

 Footnotes

-1. Patient Protection and Affordable Care Act, HHS Notice of Benefit and Payment Parameters for 2025; Updating Section 1332 Waiver Public Notice Procedures; Medicaid; Consumer Operated and Oriented Plan (CO-OP) Program; and Basic Health Program” U.S. Department of the Treasury; U.S. Department of Health and Human Services.
+2. Patient Protection and Affordable Care Act, HHS Notice of Benefit and Payment Parameters for 2025; Updating Section 1332 Waiver Public Notice Procedures; Medicaid; Consumer Operated and Oriented Plan (CO-OP) Program; and Basic Health Program” U.S. Department of the Treasury; U.S. Department of Health and Human Services.
 April 2, 2024

-3. Coverage for lawfully present immigrants” HealthCare.gov.
-Accessed April 26, 2024
+10. Coverage for lawfully present immigrants” HealthCare.gov.
+Accessed Jan.
+8, 2026

-6. On the Path Toward Health for All” National Immigration Law Center.
+11. On the Path Toward Health for All” National Immigration Law Center.
 Published December 2023

-11. Texas Health Insurance Risk Pool” Accessed April 26, 2024
+13. Texas Health Insurance Risk Pool” Accessed April 26, 2024

-12. Original Medicare (Part A and B) Eligibility and Enrollment” Centers for Medicare & Medicaid Services.
-Accessed April 26, 2024
+14. Original Medicare (Part A and B) Eligibility and Enrollment” Centers for Medicare & Medicaid Services.
+Accessed Jan.
+8, 2026

-13. Guidance Regarding Age Curves and State Reporting” (Appendix 1).
+15. Guidance Regarding Age Curves and State Reporting” (Appendix 1).
 Centers for Medicare & Medicaid Services.
 December 16, 2016

 sticky-bottom-cta